Call for stallholders for Footprints EcoFestival 2023

 There will be water stations in the park so attendees can bring their own reusable water bottle and fill it up.
 You can help green the festival by bringing your own water bottle, coffee cups, cutlery and bags to the festival.

 You can also reduce emissions by walking, cycling or catching public transport to the event.
-Bikes can be left in a secure location and Pedal Set Go will be holding free bicycle tune-ups throughout the day.

 Council will be running two stalls at the festival with ideas, tips and tools to tackle climate change and ways to move towards zero waste in the Inner West.